mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

 With this code i look for how many computers that are in the list so that i have a way of telling how long my loop should be.

 For each computer in that list, i make a query to Active Directory and retrieve it's description value.
 We use it to store the department to which it belongs.
-When this is retrieved i place the computername, date and AD description into a Hash-table.
+When this is retrieved i place the computer name, date and AD description into a Hash-table.
 If it doesn't find a description value in AD, i'll fill it up with "an empty string".

 So now that i have created this hash-table, all that is left to do is to display it in a table.
-I wrapped everyting up into a function called **get-fromlansweeper**.
+I wrapped everything up into a function called **get-fromlansweeper**.

 Finally i include this function within the **get-phone** function i showed your earlier.
 So the final output of the get-phone function would now be :